 Comply with the notice period

-In the event of a labour conflict, there is also a notice period.
+In the event of a labour conflict, a notice period (opzegtermijn) applies.
 This is always at least 1 month and starts the moment you terminate the employment contract.
+With a permanent contract, the duration of the notice period depends on how long someone has been employed by you.
 Did you not comply with the notice period?
 Then you may have to pay your employee compensation for the salary they miss out on.

 Prove that a solution is not possible